iem-pranav/contest-landing-page/README.md

 `]
 // ...

-Step 3: Save and Upload
+Step 3: Save and Upload ✅
-Save both
+Save both files.
+If you are using GitHub, commit and push the changes.
+The website will update automatically.